-In the Clip Modal and Source Timeline, you must only add KeyFrames within the blue highlighted Trim Region because this relates to the currently selected Clip on the Main Timeline.
+In the Source Timeline, you must only add KeyFrames within the blue highlighted Trim Region because this relates to the currently selected Clip on the Main Timeline.
 Any KeyFrames added outside of the Trim Region will not affect Clips on the Main Timeline.
 NB: Don't expand the Trim Region in the Source Timeline because you will add Frames from adjacent parts of the video.

 While in Preview Mode, clicking or navigating outside of the blue highlighted Trim Region on the Source Timeline will cause the Playhead on the Advanced Timeline to disappear.
 This is because the areas outside of the blue highlighted Trim Region are not represented on the Timeline.
 Click here to find out more about the Source Timeline.

 - Click and drag the Crop Box to the desired position.
 You can also drag the handles of the Crop Box to Adjust its size, or use the Zoom slider in the Clip Crop Settings.
 The Crop Box will hold this position and size from the beginning of the Clip to the First KeyFrame.

 - Now move the Playhead to the point in the Clip where you want the animation to end and repeat Steps 5-6.
 The Crop Box will now remain stationary for the rest of the clip, unless you add more KeyFrames.

 NB: Once the first KeyFrame has been added, you can also add more KeyFrames with the Keyframe icon.

 - If you want the Crop Box to continue moving to another position, move the Playhead to the next desired position and repeat Steps 5-6 again.